Ethics in religion: Islamic ethics

 Muslims must be in control of their passions and desires.

 A Muslim should not be vain or attached to the ephemeral pleasures of this world.
-While most people allow the material world to fill their hearts, Muslims should keep God in their hearts and the material world in their hand.
-Instead of being attached to the car and the job and the diploma and the bank account, all these things become tools to make us better people.
+While most people allow the material world to fill their hearts, Muslims should keep God in their hearts and the material world in their hands.
+Instead of being attached to the car, the job, the diploma and the bank account, all these things become tools to make us better people.

 Morality in Islam addresses every aspect of a Muslim's life, from greetings to international relations.
-It is universal in its scope and in its applicability.
-Morality reigns in selfish desires, vanity and bad habits.
+It is universal in scope and applicability.
+Morality reigns over selfish desires, vanity, and bad habits.
 Muslims must not only be virtuous, but they must also enjoin virtue.
 They must not only refrain from evil and vice, but they must also forbid them.
 In other words, they must not only be morally healthy, but they must also contribute to the moral health of society as a whole.

 You are the best community ever raised for humanity – you encourage good, forbid evil, and believe in Allah.
 Had the People of the Book believed, it would have been better for them.
 Some of them are faithful, but most are rebellious.